Sargon II: Family and children

-In addition to Shalmaneser V probably being Sargon's brother, Sargon had a younger brother, Sin-ahu-usur (Sîn-ahu-usur), who was by 714 the commander of Sargon's royal cavalry guard.
+In addition to Shalmaneser V probably being Sargon's brother, Sargon had a younger brother, Sin-ahu-usur (Sîn-aḫu-uṣur), who was by 714 the commander of Sargon's royal cavalry guard.
 After the inauguration of Dur-Sharrukin in 706, he was granted his own residence in the new capital.
 He appears to have held the influential position of grand vizier.

 Two wives of Sargon are known: Ra'ima (Ra'īmâ) and Atalia (Ataliā).
 Atalia was Sargon's queen; her tomb was discovered in Nimrud in 1989.
 The general assumption among researchers is that Assyrian kings could have multiple wives, but only one woman at a time could be recognized as queen.
 Sennacherib was once believed to have been Atalia's son, but he is now known to have been the son of Ra'ima, since a stele from Assur, translated in 2014, explicitly refers to Ra'ima as his mother.
 There is no evidence that Ra'ima was ever Sargon's queen.
 Atalia is believed to have outlived Sargon and her remains found in 1989 indicate that she was aged approximately 30–35 at the time of death.
 Ra'ima must have been significantly older than Atalia given that she gave birth to Sennacherib c.
 745. It is possible that Ra'ima also outlived Sargon since an inscription written by Sennacherib 692 BC references her, though it might have been written after her death.

-Sargon had at least two sons before Sennacherib was born, though they died prior to Sennacherib's birth, indicated by Sennacherib's name, Sîn-ahhī-erība in Akkadian, meaning "[the god] Sîn has replaced the brothers".
+Sargon had at least two sons before Sennacherib was born, though they died prior to Sennacherib's birth, indicated by Sennacherib's name, Sîn-aḫḫē-erība in Akkadian, meaning "[the god] Sîn has replaced the brothers".
 Like Sennacherib, the older sons were presumably sons of Ra'ima.
 Sennacherib, who succeeded Sargon as king (705–681), was an adult at the time of Sargon's accession.
 He was named crown prince early in Sargon's reign and assisted his father in running the empire; he helped collect and summarize intelligence reports from the Assyrian spy network.
 Sargon had at least two children younger than Sennacherib, though their names are unknown.
 Their existence is indicated by a letter from Sargon's reign mentioning "Sennacherib, the crown prince ... [and all] the princes/children of the king (who are) [in] Assyria".
-Sargon's only known daughter was Ahat-Abisha (Ahat-Abiša), who married Ambaris of Tabal.
+Sargon's only known daughter was Ahat-Abisha (Aḫat-Abiša), who married Ambaris of Tabal.
 When Ambaris was dethroned by Sargon in 713, Ahat-Abisha probably returned to Assyria.